rh-aiservices-bu/llm-on-openshift/serving-runtimes/vllm_runtime/README.md

 Python and Curl examples are provided [here](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#using-openai-completions-api-with-vllm).

+You can also find a notebook example using Langchain to query vLLM in this repo [here](../../examples/notebooks/langchain/Langchain-vLLM-Prompt-memory.ipynb).

 Also, vLLM provides a full Swagger UI where you can get the full documentation of the API (methods, parameters), and try it directly without any coding,...
 It is accessible at the address `https://your-endpoint-address/docs`.